 On Day 3 I went for a half-hour run before breakfast, which helped to push my G score up to 6.7mmol/l, but by midday it was back down to 5.
 It peaked at just 5.9 after lunch, then again after a slice of Carrot and Walnut Cake at 4 p.m.
 But thereafter it steadily declined to 4.7 before dinner at 8 p.m., which I enjoyed with a glass of white wine.
 (You can allow yourself the occasional drink or dessert during the slow carb phase.)
 By 10 p.m., I was back below 5.

 As you can see from the figure, I was nowhere near ketosis throughout this three-day slow carb phase, whereas my blood sugar level undulated like a range of small hills.
-This sort of response to food indicates that the body is not secreting large amounts of insulin production, little glycosylation is occurring in the blood, and no sugar is being converted to fat for storage.
+This sort of response to food indicates that the body is not secreting large amounts of Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. production, little glycosylation is occurring in the blood, and no sugar is being converted to fat for storage.
 My blood sugar remained very stable throughout, although the average reading was rather lower on Day 3 than Day 1 because by then I had become ‘carb adapted’.
 If a diabetic were to achieve these results over a somewhat longer period of time, they could abandon their medication as they would no longer be classified as having diabetes.

 So, what did following the Hybrid Diet for four weeks do for me?
 Well, at the start of the ‘warm-up’ period, I weighed 12 stones (76kg).
 By the end of the second slow carb phase, I weighed 10 stones 6lb (66kg) – roughly the weight I was in my twenties.
 And this was achieved without any change to my exercise routine.